Alumni Excursions - Current Offerings

 Summer 2017 School of Business Alumni Excursion to Napa Valley

-Join hosts Dean Charles Iacovou and his wife, Paula Newell as we tour Napa Valley with discerning winery guide Ian Taplin, professor of sociology and international studies at Wake Forest and professor of business strategy in the wine MBA program at Bordeaux Business School.
+Join hosts Dean Charles Iacovou, Professor Ajay Patel, their spouses as we tour Napa Valley with discerning winery guide Ian Taplin, professor of sociology and international studies at Wake Forest and professor of business strategy in the wine MBA program at Bordeaux Business School.

 Taplin is author of The Modern American Wine Industry: Market Formation and Growth in North Carolina.
 He has also researched and written numerous articles on the wine industry in Napa Valley.
 Taplin will travel with the group throughout the trip.